dumbmatter/xml-stream/README.md

 # xml-stream-sax

 xml-stream-sax is a Node.js XML stream parser and editor.
-It is a form of [xml-stream](https://github.com/assistunion/xml-stream) that replaces node-expat with [sax-js](https://github.com/isaacs/sax-js).
+It is a fork of [xml-stream](https://github.com/assistunion/xml-stream) that replaces node-expat with [sax-js](https://github.com/isaacs/sax-js).
 For most people this distinction doesn't matter, but I was seeing some very strange bugs in node-expat